Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Conclusion

-Future research can be done to improve the usefulness of my Bayesian decision-theoretic model.
-First, if more than one model specification is plausible (which is usually the case), there is uncertainty over the crossover point where an expected loss is smaller if the policy is implemented than if not.
-We can model such uncertainty by running all conceivable models and aggregate the results, with weighting if necessary \autocite[e.g., Bayesian model averaging,][]{Montgomery2010}.
+The article has several implications for future research.
+First, if more than one statistical model is conceivable (which is usually the case), there is uncertainty over the crossover point where an expected loss is smaller if the policy is implemented than if it is not.
+Such uncertainty could be mitigated by incorporating into the loss function the results aggregated from all conceivable statistical models \autocite{Montgomery2010}.

+Second, the causal binary loss function may be extended to be used for (ordered or non-ordered) categorical outcome variables.
+This could be done by computing the expected loss given the cost of each category of the outcome (e.g., a peace agreement, a ceasefire agreement, a stalemate, and ongoing conflict) and the effect of a policy intervention on each outcome category.

+Third, the causal binary loss function may also be extended to analyze the effect of more than one policy on an undesirable event.
+This is simplest when multiple policies are causally independent from one another in the data used.
+We use the variables to capture these policies in one logistic regression, compute $p\theta_{int}$ and $p\theta_{unint}$ for each policy, and plug all of them into the loss function.
+The cost of policy implementation should be that of implementing all these policies.
+Meanwhile, if some of the multiple policies cause, or are caused by, each other in the data used, more careful statistical causal modeling \autocite[e.g., mediation analysis; see][]{Imai2010} will be necessary to estimate the independent effect of each policy before using their posteriors in the loss function.

-Second, it is possible that a policy influences more than one outcome.
-In the example on civil war recurrence, the model considers only the (average) effect of peacekeepers that reduces the likelihood of civil war recurrence.
-In fact, peacekeepers, and many other policies, can affect multiple things.
-Thus, the benefit peacekeepers are expected to bring may not be limited to a reduction in the likelihood of civil war recurrence.
-It is also possible that peacekeepers have an adverse effect on other things \autocite[e.g.,][]{Nordas2013}.
-To incorporate the effect of a policy intervention on multiple outcomes, the empirical model per outcome could be estimated, and then each decision-theoretic model per empirical model could be aggregated.
+Fourth, a policy may influence more than one outcome.
+In the example used here, the model considers only the (average) effect of peacekeepers on the likelihood of local conflict continuation.
+But peacekeeping, and many other policies, can affect multiple aspects of society.
+There can be more benefits of peacekeeper deployment than a reduction in the likelihood of local conflict continuation, e.g., greater educational attainment \autocite{Reeder2021} or better environmental quality \autocite{Bakaki2021}.
+Peacekeeper deployment might also have an adverse effect on some other aspects, e.g., sexual violence by peacekeepers \autocite{Nordas2013}.
+To incorporate the effect of a policy intervention on multiple outcomes, a statistical model and the causal binary loss function could be applied to each outcome, and then the expected losses could be aggregated over all models.

-Third, decision analysis does not have to be a one-shot event.
-If a policy were actually implemented, a follow-up analysis would be useful to see whether the policy actually had an intended effect as expected by the decision-theoretic model.
-The Bayesian part of decision theory makes this easy.
-The follow-up analysis could use the actual consequence of the policy as new data and the last posterior estimate as a new prior in Bayesian estimation, thereby updating the posterior estimate and the expected losses.
+Fifth, a framework for multi-phase decision analysis could be developed.
+If a policy were implemented, a follow-up analysis could use the actual consequence of the policy as new data and the last posterior estimate as a new prior, thereby updating the posterior and therefore the estimate of the expected loss.